Field and Game Australia: Legal issues

 In 2009, Sale Field & Game spokesperson Gary Howard was found guilty in Sale Magistrates Court on the charges of taking and using water without authority, and with interfering with the flow in a waterway.
 Howard was fined $1500 and ordered to pay costs of $1500.
 The Heart Morass adjoins Lake Wellington and water taken from the river was beneficial to the environment and did not deprive any other land users or downstream environments.
 The actions were uncovered by the anti-hunting group Coalition Against Duck Shooting, who monitored Heart Morass after learning that 100 FGA members had paid to hunt on the opening weekend.
-The police investigation showed that Howard, who is on the committee of management for Heart Morass, had released water onto the property, owned by the FGA, just prior to the opening of the hunting season to attract ducks for better game conditions for paying members.

 In Victoria, following the 2011 duck season where an illegal protester was shot in the face by a shooter and in 2012 when other illegal protesters were charged and prosecuted, regulations were changed to increase public safety.
-New regulations were adopted in September 2012 and will be in place for the 2013 season.
-They incorporate what is known as "human safety regulations".
+The new public safety regulations were adopted in September 2012 and came into effect from the 2013 season.

 Advocacy of shooter's rights

 Field and Game Australia represents members interests with government and legal submissions from time to time.

 In 2002 the FGA were represented in the High Court in relation to the Yorta Yorta Native Title claim over areas in the Goulburn and Murray Valleys.
 The Yorta Yorta claim was over 200000 km2 of land.
-The Yorta Yorta people gave evidence that they traditionally used the land to camp, hunt and fish.
+The Yorta Yorta people gave evidence that they traditionally used the land to camp, hunt, and fish.
 FGA opposed the claim for exclusive possession as they also used the land to camp hunt and fish.

-In 2005–06, the Victorian Environmental Assessment Council proposed five new national parks (Barmah, Gunbower, Lower Goulburn, Warby-Ovens, Leaghur-Koorangie and a significant addition to Murray-Sunset) and five new regional or other parks.
-This would have significantly reduced public access to public land currently used for camping, fishing and hunting.
-The proposal would have restricted boat access to rivers enjoyed by Victorians.
+In 2005–06, the Victorian Environmental Assessment Council (VEAC) proposed five new national parks (Barmah, Gunbower, Lower Goulburn, Warby-Ovens, Leaghur-Koorangie and a significant addition to Murray-Sunset) and five new regional or other parks.
+This would have significantly reduced availability of public land for camping, fishing and hunting.
+The proposal would have also restricted boat access to rivers in the area.
 VEAC's proposals were based on economic assumptions that were shown to be flawed.
 FGA engaged consultants to challenge the economic assumptions and VEAC's proposals were subsequently rejected by the Victorian Government.

-Members of Field & Game are included in an insurance scheme that provides them with $20 million public liability insurance and gun insurance.